devicetree-org/lopper/README-architecture.txt

 such that preparation lops (such as loading a module) can be run before dependent operations.

 Finally, a set of lops are passed.
-The lops are identified by lop_<number>
-and have a compatible string that identifies the type of operation, followed by any lop specific properties.
+The lops are identified by lop_<number> and have a compatible string that identifies the type of operation, followed by any lop specific properties.
+The <number> in a lop node is a convention for easier reading, but is not used by lopper to order operations.
+The order lops appear in the file is the order they are applied.

 NOTE/TODO: bindings will be written for the lopper operations.